filbert11/Hotel-Booking-Cancellation-Customer-Segmentation/README.md

 <br> Based on the new room price category, most customers book premium rooms for the resort hotel.
 ![RoomPrice](https://github.com/filbert11/Hotel-Booking-Cancellation-Customer-Segmentation/blob/main/plot/RoomPrice.jpeg)

 Each booking comes with a meal option.
-Most customers have opted for BB (Breakfast and Bed) booking.
+Most customers have opted for BB (Breakfast and Bed).
 ![Meal](https://github.com/filbert11/Hotel-Booking-Cancellation-Customer-Segmentation/blob/main/plot/Meal.jpeg)

 Most customers stay for a short stay (<7 days).
 In terms of each booking stay, most customers stay for 1 day.